Xiphiros/uma-parent-tracker/docs/scoring_methodology.md

 The final score for any given parent is calculated using a multi-stage formula:

 1.  **Individual Score Calculation:** Each entity in a lineage (the parent and its two grandparents) is first scored individually.
+An entity's score is the sum of its spark scores, enhanced by a bonus for having a high quantity of white sparks.
-    *   `Individual Score = Σ (Base Score × Multipliers)` for all of its sparks.
+    *   `Base Spark Sum = Σ (Base Score × Multipliers)` for all of its sparks.
+    *   `White Spark Count Bonus = 1 + (Number of White Sparks * 0.01)`
+    *   `Individual Score = Base Spark Sum * White Spark Count Bonus`

-2.  **Final Parent Score:** The final score is the parent's own score plus a bonus from its grandparents.
+2.  **Final Parent Score:** The final score is the parent's own enhanced score plus a bonus from its grandparents' enhanced scores.
     *   `Final Score = Parent's Individual Score + (Grandparent1's Score × 0.5) + (Grandparent2's Score × 0.5)`

 The result is rounded to the nearest integer.